Christmas tree: Decorations

 Christmas ornaments are decorations (usually made of glass, metal, wood, or ceramics) that are used to decorate a Christmas tree.
 The first decorated trees were adorned with apples, white candy canes and pastries in the shapes of stars, hearts and flowers.
-Glass baubles were first made in Lauscha, Germany, and also garlands of glass beads and tin figures that could be hung on trees.
+Glass baubles were first made in Lauscha, Germany in 1847, along with garlands of glass beads and tin figures that could be hung on trees.
 The popularity of these decorations fueled the production of glass figures made by highly skilled artisans with clay molds.

 Tinsel and several types of garland or ribbon are commonly used as Christmas tree decorations.
 Silvered saran-based tinsel was introduced later.
 Delicate mold-blown and painted colored glass Christmas ornaments were a specialty of the glass factories in the Thuringian Forest, especially in Lauscha in the late 19th century, and have since become a large industry, complete with famous-name designers.
 Baubles are another common decoration, consisting of small hollow glass or plastic spheres coated with a thin metallic layer to make them reflective, with a further coating of a thin pigmented polymer in order to provide coloration.

 Lighting with electric lights (Christmas lights or, in the United Kingdom, fairy lights) is commonly done.
-A tree-topper, sometimes an angel but more frequently a star, completes the decoration.
+A tree-topper, typically an angel or a star, is traditionally placed at the highest point to complete the decoration.

 In the late 1800s, home-made white Christmas trees were made by wrapping strips of cotton batting around leafless branches creating the appearance of a snow-laden tree.

 In the 1940s and 1950s, popularized by Hollywood films in the late 1930s, flocking was very popular on the West Coast of the United States.
 There were home flocking kits that could be used with vacuum cleaners.
-In the 1980s some trees were sprayed with fluffy white flocking to simulate snow.
+In the 1980s, some trees were sprayed with fluffy white flocking to simulate snow.